 Clever pre-negotiates low rates with traditional realtors from major brokerages like RE/MAX and Keller Williams.
-With Clever, you’ll sell with a top-rated, full-service agent for a 1% listing fee — or $3,000 if your home sells for less than $350,000.
-Eligible buyers may also receive a cash refund with Clever Cash Back.
+With Clever, you’ll sell with a top-rated, full-service agent for a 1.5% listing fee.
+Eligible buyers may also receive cash back when they close.

 FAQs about Help-U-Sell

 How much does Help-U-Sell charge?